FAQs

 How much actual time will I spend doing this internship?

-How much time will be spent interfacing with patients?
+How much time will be spent working in with the Community Outreach and Engagement Office (COE)?

 Can I participate in this program remotely?

 No. This is an in-person, on-site program.
-It is research intensive and requires you to be in the laboratory doing experiments.
-When you aren’t in the lab, you will be assisting in our clinical trials office.
+It is research-intensive and requires you to be in the laboratory doing experiments.
+When you aren’t in the lab, you will be assisting with our Community Outreach and Engagement team and shadowing in our Clinical Trials Office.

 Is there a curriculum?
 What courses will I have to take?